 Welcome to the New York Radio Archive

-The New York Radio Archive (NYRadioArchive.com) will feature articles, advertisements and other documentation about New York radio culled from the journals and newspapers of the day.
-In addition, it will contain a repository of airchecks and other radio archive materials.
-And we might even put up some rare one-of-a-kind materials for sale for those of you who want more than an electronic copy.
+The New York Radio Archive (NYRadioArchive.com) will feature airchecks, articles, advertisements and other documentation about New York radio culled from the air, from journals and newspapers of the day.
+In addition, it will contain a repository of air-checks and other radio archive materials.

-Come back often to see what's new on the New York Radio Archive as we'll be posting new airchecks and other archival material at least once a week.
-We've got some great contributors lined up who have promised to donate unique radio-related archival materials to this site.
+Come back often to see what's new on the New York Radio Archive as we'll be posting new air-checks and other archival material often.
+We have a great team of contributors who are constantly finding that lost aircheck in their archives.

 And by the way…this site looks best in Safari.

 Click hereto jump to the list of the latest additions (other than those on this page).
 And if you don't see anything new, click Refresh in your browser.
 And by the way...this site looks best in Safari.

 Click hereto view older items that have been removed from this home page.

 50 Years Ago: February 7, 1964 begins Beatlemania

 This photo was taken by my father 50 years ago this month.
 This is not when the Beatles first landed from England, but rather when they returned to NYC from Washington some days later.
 As a teen, I was upset with him for not getting all four Beatles facing the camera, but he claimed that his life was in serious peril from the teen girls who were waiting at the airport for the Beatles.
 However, facing the camera or not, this photograph had high value in terms of my relationship with the young girls in my junior high school class who didn't pay too much attention to me before I proudly showed up with this print.
 Unfortunately, the original negative has been lost.
 This image has been restored from a time-worn print.
 (Click for a larger version.)

 Dennis Elsas has recorded a special about the Beatles for WFUV.
 You can listen to it here: "It Was 50 Years Ago Today" link.